-Q: What is the biblical stance on situations like the Christian bakery refusing to provide a cake for a lesbian wedding?
+Q&A: What is the biblical stance on situations like the Christian bakery refusing to provide a cake for a lesbian wedding?

 If you're asking whether the Bible directs Christian business owners to refuse service to homosexuals, the answer has to be no. I've taught through the entire Bible multiple times and I can tell you there is no passage of Scripture that specifically directs that type of action.
 That means it becomes a matter of conscience.

 The Bible makes it very clear that homosexuality is contrary to God's intention for marriage.
 That much is plain.
 But just because something is defined as sinful in the Bible that is not a reason for us as Christians to refuse to interact with those who practice that sin.
 In fact, the Apostle Paul actually says otherwise.
 Check out this passage: